-For the main course I was served a roasted sea bass filet with potatoes along with confit turnip, perfumed with aniseed, and spinach custard and fine herb sauce.
+For the main course I was served a roasted sea bass filet with potatoes along with confit turnip, perfumed with aniseed, and spinach custard with a fine herb sauce.
 The most delicious fish I have ever eaten!
 Scalloped potatoes layered atop the filet gave the look of fish scales, and kept the fish moist with a fresh texture and flavor.
 I ate more slowly than I ever have, savoring each perfect bite.

 Each course came decorated as well as it tasted, almost to the point that I felt guilty eating it.

-The dessert, called “Café des Artistes Fantasy”, was extravagant and a glut of different sweets including a lemon tart, raspberry mousse, flan (of course) and a coffee/ice cream/chocolate drink.
+The dessert, called "Café des Artistes Fantasy," was extravagant and a glut of different sweets including a lemon tart, raspberry mousse, flan (of course) and a coffee/ice cream/chocolate drink.
 My favorite, the coffee drink, was well worth some sleeplessness.
 The platter full of sweets was almost as much fun to look at as it was to eat.

 Regretfully we left the restaurant, visiting the majestic garden, closed during the rainy (slow) season.
 Though I fancied the tear-drop chandelier, the garden oozed with lovely tropical plants, with exotic lighting and fountains.

-Translated in English “Café des Artistes” means the Restaurant of Artists.
-From the music, to the ambiance, the delectable meal and the courteous service, this restaurant is a creative, distinctive, and tasty experience.
+Translated in English "Café des Artistes" means the Restaurant of Artists.
+From the music, the ambiance, the delectable meal and the courteous service, this restaurant is a creative, distinctive, and tasty experience.